solwalters/npc-tracker/README.md

 ## Dev Roadmap: ##
 - ~~get repo onto github,~~ get code reviews done
 - figure out some sort of cache (redis?) for local storage to reduce db chatter on random attribute generation
+- change auth from cookie based to state based
 - CRUD factions to world
 - CRUD locations to world
 - populate data for better randomness